Lord Morpheous: Education

 Morpheous gained a B.Ed and an Honours BA in Visual Art with a Minor in English.
 He also has a Degree in Broadcasting.

 Morpheous' Bondage Extravaganza

-Lord Morpheous hosts an annual event called Morpheous' Bondage Extravaganza (also known as MBE), an annual public display of rope bondage during the Nuit Blanche festival in Toronto.
-The event features 12 hours of rope bondage art ranging from simple bondage performed on the floor to aerial suspension.
-This installation is not an official part of Nuit Blanche.
-According to the event website, the first Morpheous’ Bondage Extravaganza took place in a storefront window on Toronto's Queen Street West in 2007, and has since grown to a 4,000 square foot venue in Toronto.
-The event is also live-streamed over the internet and has also recently expanded to include an MBE in Orlando, Florida and San Francisco, California.
-The event has grown over the years, and has attracted 6000 attendees cross the three cities with another 75,000 watching online.
+Lord Morpheous hosted an annual event called Morpheous' Bondage Extravaganza (also known as MBE), an annual public display of rope bondage during the Nuit Blanche festival in Toronto.
+The event featured 12 hours of rope bondage art ranging from simple bondage performed on the floor to aerial suspension.
+This installation was not an official part of Nuit Blanche.
+According to the event website, the first Morpheous’ Bondage Extravaganza took place in a storefront window on Toronto's Queen Street West in 2007, and grew to a 4,000 square foot venue in Toronto.
+The event was also live-streamed over the internet and expanded to include an MBE in Orlando, Florida and San Francisco, California.
+The event grew over the years, and attracted 6000 attendees across the three cities with another 75,000 watching online.